Client

 Audience

-Casual runners, marathoners, and running-curious individuals
+Casual runners, marathoners, and those just starting out

-People looking for accountability, motivation, or community
+People seeking motivation, accountability, or community

 During research and testing, it became clear that simplicity was non-negotiable; runners didn’t want to spend time configuring filters or navigating complex flows.
 They needed a quick, low-effort way to find runs and connect with others.
 At the same time, flexibility mattered — some users preferred precise matching based on pace or distance, while others valued open-ended discovery.
 This meant the platform had to support both structured and casual approaches.
 Safety emerged as a central concern, particularly around location sharing.
 Features like masked locations and neutral meeting points helped address these anxieties and foster trust.
 Finally, motivation wasn’t just about fitness tracking — users responded strongly to social reinforcement.
 Milestones, run streaks, and community events gave them a reason to return, not just for exercise, but for connection and recognition.